-The Hellenic Museum is focused on building artistic partnerships with Greek and non-Greek artists, reimagining Greek culture through a contemporary lens.
+Across the year, the Museum hosts a wide range of programs and events; from contemporary art to historic exhibitions.
+We are committed to building artistic partnerships with Greek and non-Greek artists, and reimagining Greek culture through a contemporary lens.

 By bringing together multiple artistic disciplines and perspectives, the Hellenic Museum presents a holistic experience of Greek culture and the contribution it has made, and continues to make, to society today.

 Come and immerse yourself in more than 8,000 years of Greek history, art and culture.